B2B Commerce

 A survey by Gartner found that only 24% of B2B buyers in primarily sales rep-led purchases completed a high-quality deal, versus 65% of B2B buyers who self-navigated the purchase process.
 D2C also provides you the chance to run your own customer service.
 This ensures you won’t lose any customers due to mistakes from wholesalers or other factors that are out of your hands.

-#4 – More control of prices
+#4 – More control of pricing with a D2C sales strategy

 With a D2C sales strategy, you control the prices.
 As you won’t need to partner with any distributors or external platforms, you’ll have full command over the pricing of your products.
 This can make it much easier to adjust to market changes, and you can avoid prices being slashed by third parties – something which can dilute the value of your product and cut your profits.
 Additionally, due to the higher level of customer experience that you can provide in D2C, customers will be willing to pay a higher premium for the same offering.
 By implementing new touchpoints and improving the customer journey, you can increase prices without having to invest more in the quality of your products, which can often take much longer.